RoyAyo/ec2-boots/Readme.md

 ### Fetch customer credentials for login

 - `./customer customer1@gmail.com`
-- The script will include the logic for api logging depending on platform
+- The script will include the logic for social media login after collecting credentials depending on platform